-Other than the recommended 3 to 5 year dental exam, any time major dental work is planned then a full comprehensive dental examination should be done.
+Other than the recommended 3 to 5 year dental exam, any time major dental work is planned then a full comprehensive dental examination and diagnosis should be done.
 Major dental work would include the following:

 - If you are thinking about dental implants to replace lost teeth

 - If you want to replace older dental work

 - If you are getting new or replacement dentures